JoeCodey/ArduinoHomeSecurity/README.md

 ## Description
 Embedded home security camera system which can stream video of events at front door to a locally hosted web session.
-Images/Videos are intelligently analyzed and description the nature of the event is displayed to user who can authorize appropriate actions such as openning door via a smart lock.
+Images/Videos are intelligently analyzed and a description of the nature of the event is displayed to the user who can authorize appropriate actions such as openning door via a smart lock.